For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-Empowering Language unites language and literature researchers committed to building a society that fosters strong language and literacy skills, that allows people to express themselves, expand their horizons, learn about new ideas, challenge old ones, and weigh information critically.
-Empowering Language offers an interdisciplinary and collaborative platform that aims to uncover how language works and texts function, how language shapes individual and cultural identities, and how it reflects and perpetuates structures of power and inequality.
+Empowering Language unites language and literature researchers committed to building a society that fosters strong language and literacy skills and that allows people to express themselves, expand their horizons, learn about new ideas, challenge old ones, and weigh information critically.
+Empowering Language is an interdisciplinary and collaborative platform that aims to uncover how language works, shapes individual and cultural identities, and perpetuates or dismantles structures of power and inequality.

 Languages and literacies are intertwined with power.
-They shape who is heard, who has access and who is left behind.
-They offer people tools to participate in the worlds surrounding them, but simultaneously prescript the way these worlds can be understood and organised.
-In our fundamentally multilingual and information-driven society, people need abilities to actively analyse, question and challenge representations and ideas conveyed by a diversity of languages and text types.
-These challenges are particularly pressing in a period of decreasing literacy skills among young generations and rapidly developing large language models.
-They ask for fundamental interdisciplinary reflections on how languages, literatures and literacies function, as well as for new creative solutions in which researchers and societal partners join forces.
+They shape who is heard, who has access, and who is left behind.
+They offer people tools to participate in the worlds surrounding them but simultaneously shape the way these worlds can be understood and organised.
+In our multilingual and information-driven society - marked by the rapid rise of large language models and pressures on literacy, people need skills to analyse, question, and challenge representations and ideas conveyed by a diversity of languages and text types.
+Addressing these challenges will require interdisciplinary reflection on how languages, literatures, and literacies function, as well as meaningful partnerships between researchers and societal stakeholders.
+Empowering Language integrates research, education, and society to understand the powerful and empowering functions of languages, literatures, and literacies.

 Research themes